Category Archives: News

 smooth side

-The Sidewinder paper may be “Grass Paper” P49 from Man Luen Choon.
+The Sidewinder paper is probably “Grass Paper” P49 from Man Luen Choon.

 “Grass” paper (buff practice paper) is made from bamboo.